COLORADO STATE UNIVERSITY

 At CSU, our hallmark is “FAMILY.”
 The word Family means a lot to us, whether it pertains to how we play and interact on the field or to our connection with ther Alumni and Parent groups off the field.
 We put a high importance on our group working as a family towards whatever our goal may be.
 For most of the team, friendships are forged that will last a lifetime and the team’s true value is seen in the relationships made.
 Winning is not secondary to this goal, but a natural extrapolation of playing and acting as a Family at all times.

-Colorado State University men’s lacrosse is a member of the Men’s Collegiate Lacrosse Association (MCLA – formerly USLIA and USL-MDIA) and has taken home national titles in 1999, 2001, 2003 and 2006.
+Colorado State University men’s lacrosse is a member of the Men’s Collegiate Lacrosse Association (MCLA – formerly USLIA and USL-MDIA) and has taken home national titles in 1999, 2001, 2003, 2006, 2012, and 2013.
 Within this national organization there are now two divisions, nine conferences and almost 200 teams.
 The Rams compete in Division I of the Rocky Mountain Lacrosse Conference.
-CSU has won RMLC championships in 2000, 2002, 2003, 2004 and 2006.
-With three-time MCLA champion Brigham Young, the up-and-coming University of Utah and in-state rival Colorado perennially in the top 20, the RMLC is one of the most competitive conferences in the country.
+CSU has won RMLC championships in 2000, 2002, 2003, 2004, 2006, 2010, 2011, 2012, and 2013.
+With multi-time MCLA champion Brigham Young, 2014 MCLA champions and in-state rival Colorado, among several other ranked teams the RMLC is one of the most competitive conferences in the country.

-With teams like Florida, Texas and others in the mix, the MCLA has become a very competitive and fun division to compete in.
-CSU’s four national titles is a record in the MCLA.
-The MCLA national tournament will be held in Denver, CO for the second consecutive year in the spring of 2010.
+With teams from all over the country consistantly ranked in the top-10 the MCLA has become a very competitive and fun division to compete in.
+CSU’s six national titles is a record in the MCLA.

 The players for the most part pay ONLY for their own costs for travel and equipment.
 Costs for a year can range, but a player can expect to pay approximately $3,000 throughout the course of a school year, including fall, spring and equipment.
 There are “packages” and pre-payment discounts offered and the team will never turn someone away simply because of finances.

-The team does get some sponsorship from lacrosse companies, mainly Rock-it Pocket.
-Warrior Lacrosse is the team’s equipment provider.
+The team does get some sponsorship from lacrosse companies.
 The players and coaches put on lacrosse clinics and teach lacrosse “classes” in the local junior high schools, which help raise capital for the organization.
 Activities like these can go to credit the player’s “account.”
 Working the Ram Camp can earn players credit as well.
 We hope that parents and players do not see dues as anything more than an extension of the university experience and part of the cost of a CSU education.

 THE UNIVERSITY’S COMMITMENT